-The District's long-term liabilities increased from 2017/18 to 2018/19 by \$1.1 million, primarily as a result of GASB 68 requirements.
+The District's long-term liabilities increased in 2019/20 by \$506K primarily as a result of GASB 68 accounting adjustments.

 This financial report is designed to provide our parents, citizens, taxpayers, investors, and creditors with a general overview of the District's finances and to demonstrate the District's accountability for the money it receives.